-The course will focus on descriptive, experimental, philosophical, qualitative, and historical research in music therapy.
-Students will prepare critiques of research material and design original research projects related to their own area of interest.
+Students focus on descriptive, experimental, philosophical, qualitative, and historical research in music therapy.
+Students prepare critiques of research material and design original research projects related to their own area of interest.
 Credit: 2.

 MUSI 6285.
 Applied Analysis and Pedagogy.
 2 Hours.

-This course focuses on strengthening students' identified weaknesses in the areas of score study and analysis and in instrumental pedagogy.
-Based on information obtained from multiple diagnostic assessments and from demonstration of skills in projects or performances, students will work with faculty to develop a personal plan of study.
+Students focus on strengthening students' identified weaknesses in the areas of score study and analysis and in instrumental pedagogy.
+Based on information obtained from multiple diagnostic assessments and from demonstration of skills in projects or performances, students work with faculty to develop a personal plan of study.
 The coursework includes rehearsals and performances and culminates in the completion of a detailed project intended as a teaching tool.
 Course is taken for three consecutive summers.

 MUSI 6332.
 Adv Music Therapy Practice.
 3 Hours.

-The course will review research literature in advanced clinical topic areas such as music and sensori-motor processing, music and speech/language, music and cognition, music and affective processing, music and development.
-Research findings will be presented through writing, discussion and clinical simulations.
-Application of research findings through practice and demonstration of therapeutic techniques will also be addressed.
+Students review research literature in advanced clinical topic areas such as music and sensory-motor processing, music and speech/language, music and cognition, music and affective processing, music and development.
+Research findings are presented through writing, discussion and clinical simulations.
+Application of research findings through practice and demonstration of therapeutic techniques are addressed.